[UPDATE 2022: previously I dated these cards in the 1960s, I have now updated this in this post to the 1950s, as I believe they are earlier.]

 The number 22 is what you may call a regular size pack of cards.
 I love the design of this one in particular.
 The use of colors and typography works really well, I think.

-Around 1960, Nintendo playing cards were sold primarily in Japan, but also abroad, be it in limited numbers.
+Around this time, Nintendo playing cards were sold primarily in Japan, but also abroad, be it in limited numbers.

 For this purpose, an international company was set up by Nintendo, called the Nintendo Playing Card Co., Ltd.